 It is important to offer healthy choices at mealtime and keep presenting new options often because it can take from 10 to 15 exposures to the same food to get a child to like it or even try it.
 Moreover, when it comes to offering new options remember to present them in small quantities along with familiar food that you know your little one likes.

 Types of picky eaters

-Now, not all children are the same, there may be different reasons why they don’t want to eat or try new food.
-With this in mind, in this article we present different profiles of children who refuse to eat and tips on how to feed them.
+Now, not all children are the same.
+There may be different reasons why they don’t want to eat or try new foods.
+With this in mind, we will present different profiles of children who refuse to eat and tips on how to feed them.

 If your child is sensitive to taste, smell, or texture: